-Each teach-back block should include an explanation, a demonstration, and a hands-on activity.
+Explain that each teach-back block should include an explanation, a demonstration, and a hands-on activity.
 In other words, the audience should:

 - Hear it;

-- See it; and
+- · See it; and

 - Do it.

 The presenters' responsibilities are to:

 - Describe the skill clearly.

 - Demonstrate the skill correctly.

 - Coach the class through the practice session.